Quant Tekel

 - Merged Account Limit: $200,000, only for untraded accounts with the same balance.

-- Exceeding allocation triggers a hard breach with loss of profits.
+- Exceeding the allocation triggers a hard breach and loss of profits.

 QT Power Account Sizes and Pricing (Approximate)